-Regulations for the award of Masters by Research
+Regulations for the award of MPhil

-The Ordinances, Regulations and Programmes of Study for Research Degrees1 detail the formal regulations and requirements for all of the University's research degrees.
-Learning Outcomes are attached.
+The Ordinances, Regulations and Programmes of Study for Research Degrees detail the formal regulations and requirements for all of the University's research degrees.
+The Learning Outcomes are attached.
+Examiners appointed to examine a practice-led research degree submission should refer to the relevant regulations for the award of a practice-led research degree (see enclosed).